 06 of 08

-Bring Your Student ID to Germany
+Bring Your Student ID

 If you have an international student ID, bring it!
 You'll be rewarded with discounts on everything from sights, shows, and museums, to movie theatres, swimming pools, and hostels.